 There is a lot of space.
-You can easily work there.
-In modern cars due to minimization trend, everything is tight and there is very few space.
-In order to reach to something you probably need to remove other things on the way.
+You can efficiently work there.
+Due to the minimization trend, everything is tight, and there is very little space in modern cars.
+To reach something, you probably need to remove other things on the way.

 Mustang with metal ropes for hood safety:

-Cars are like big mirrors, so if you can’t control the environment, wear black.
-This way your reflection will be less visible.
-I did not follow my advice since it was a boiling hot day and wore a white shirt.
+Cars are like big mirrors, so wear black if you can’t control the environment.
+This way, your reflection will be less visible.
+I did not follow my advice since it was a boiling hot day and I wore a white shirt.

-The exhibition was held from 10 to 13.
-But as I mentioned earlier, it was a very hot day, so around 12:30 car owners started to drive away.
+The exhibition was held from 10:00 to 13:00.
+But as I mentioned earlier, it was a sweltering day, so around 12:30, car owners started to drive away.

-Overall it was a pleasant experience, and if you like cars, then you should visit.
-And do not afraid to ask questions.
-Most car owners were friendly and answered questions and showed under the hood.
+Overall it was a pleasant experience, and if you like cars, you should visit.
+And do not be afraid to ask questions.
+Most car owners were friendly, answered questions, and showed under the hood.

 That’s all for today, and I’ll see you in future travels!